reciprocity-archive/grc/doc/depends.md

-CMS Dependencies
+GRC Dependencies
 ================

-Gems used by CMS
+Gems used by GRC
 ----------------

 [rails ~> 3.1.1](http://rubyonrails.org/)
-    Ruby on Rails is the framework used by CMS for rapid application development.
+    Ruby on Rails is the framework used by GRC for rapid application development.

 [gdata/gdata-ruby-util/gdata_19](https://github.com/tokumine/GData)
     [Original gdata-ruby-util](http://code.google.com/p/gdata-ruby-util/)